 One of the best ways to encourage each employee to take ownership of their progress and development is by having them involved in the process.
 If goals and standards are always prescribed, employees will feel like they are not connected to the program.
 By being able to put their own interests, talents, or hobbies as part of their development, they become more attached to their goals, and will ultimately work harder to complete those goals.

-Bridge Employee Development Platform can do a variety of things to enable your talent management program’s success.
-Check out our guide on talent development to learn more about retaining and engaging today’s employees.
+The Bridge Employee Development Platform can do a variety of things to enable your talent management program’s success.
+Check out our guide on How to Retain Your Best Employees to learn more.